link to ringley website

 Taking care of tax obligations

-The Right to Manage company can collect reserve funds and servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges.
-The RTM company may be liable to pay taxes if it earns income from sources other than routine servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges, e.g., income from renting parking lots or selling laundry tokens are a few examples of income that mandates declaration while filing corporation tax returns.
+The Right to Manage company can collect reserve funds and servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges.
+The RTM company may be liable to pay taxes if it earns income from sources other than routine servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges, e.g., income from renting parking lots or selling laundry tokens are a few examples of income that mandates declaration while filing corporation tax returns.
 Similarly, if the RTM decides to self-manage and hold a bank account in its name (rather than a Client account held by a Managing Agent) as well as paying bank account transaction charges the interest receivable will mean that a trust tax return has to be completed and filed.
 This is all avoided when using Ringley's BlockCare 300 product as the Client's bank account incurs no bank transaction charges.

 The RTM company may be liable for hefty penalties from HMRC for failing to declare such income.
 And fines are levied if tax returns are not submitted on time.
 Most likely, you may perceive such income as an incidental income that needs no declaration.